jxxcarlson/elm-editor/README.md

 [Live here!](https://jxxcarlson.github.io/app/text-editor/index.html)

 The "landing page" explains many features of the editor.
-Write text in the editor (left-hand window) in
+The editor lives in the left-hand window of the demo app.
+You can write text there in either

 - a dialect of Markdown (Markdown/Math) that can handle equations written in LaTeX.

 - or MiniLaTeX, a subset of LaTeX

-This source text will be rendered on the fly to Html, as you will see in the right-hand window.
+The source text will be rendered on the fly to Html, as you will see in the right-hand window.

-### Installation
+## Installation

 ```
 cd ./demo